galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > ```
->    > AnnData object with n_obs × n_vars = 109430 × 5006
+>    > AnnData object with n_obs × n_vars = 10777 × 4761
 >    > ```
 >    >
->    > Neither gene-level filter removed a single gene.
-Would you expect the same on a whole-transcriptome assay?
+>    > 245 genes have been removed.
+Run the same two filters on the whole section and none are.
+What changed?
 >    >
 >    > > <solution-title></solution-title>
 >    > >
->    > > No. This is a targeted panel, and every one of its 5,006 probes was designed to detect a gene expressed somewhere in human tissue ({% cite TenXXeniumPanel5K %}), so all of them register in more than three of the 109,430 cells.
-A whole-transcriptome assay includes thousands of genes that are simply not expressed in the sampled tissue, and gene-level filters routinely remove them.
+>    > > The size of the window, not the biology of the panel.
+Every one of the 5,006 probes was designed to detect a gene expressed somewhere in human tissue ({% cite TenXXeniumPanel5K %}), and across 112,551 cells each of them registers in more than three.
+Inside a 1,350 × 900 µm window holding 10,810 cells, 245 of them do not.
+> > >
+> > > Most of those genes mark populations the window does not contain.
+Keratinocytes, mast cells and the inflammatory fibroblast state all live at the far end of the section, so their markers have nothing to be detected in here.
+This is the first concrete cost of cropping, and it is worth noticing at this point rather than being surprised later when a gene you expected to plot is missing from the object.
+> > >
+> > > It also flips the usual advice.
+On a whole-transcriptome assay, gene filters remove genes that are not expressed in the tissue at all.
+Here they are removing genes that are perfectly real but absent from the field of view.
 >    > >
 >    > {: .solution}
 >    >